usnistgov/fipy/README.txt

 -------

-You can communicate with the |FiPy| developers and with other users via our `mailing list`_ |citeMailing|.
-We also welcome you to use the `tracking system`_ |citeTracking| for bugs, support requests, feature requests and patch submissions.
+You can communicate with the |FiPy| developers and with other users via our `mailing list`_ and we welcome you to use the `tracking system`_ for bugs, support requests, feature requests and patch submissions |citeMailingTracking|.
 We welcome collaborative efforts on this project.

 ------------------------
 Conventions and Notation